2008 Presidential Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 2008 John Quincy Adams Presidential Dollar Value

-The 2008 John Quincy Adams Presidential Dollar honors America’s sixth president and represents a unique father-son legacy in American politics, Adams was the only president whose father also served as president until George W. Bush.
+The 2008 John Quincy Adams Presidential Dollar honors America’s sixth president and reflects a unique father-son legacy in American politics—Adams was the only president whose father had also served as president until George W. Bush followed his own father decades later.
+His coins were officially released on May 15, 2008.

 2008-P John Quincy Adams Presidential Dollar Price/Grade Chart